-□ Tongue, eyebrow, nose, or similar piercings should not be obtained during the program as they cannot be easily concealed.
-Ear gauges should not be obtained during the program. □ Bracelets (including those to promote a cause or make a statement) are not permitted within clinical facilities for hygiene reasons. □ You may be permitted to wear a small pin or badge during national RT week or similar events with permission. □ Even non-visible jewelry may pose a safety hazard in certain settings (such as MRI).
-Fingernails, Nail Polish, & Make-up: ☐ Fingernails must be kept short and filed smoothly so they do not extend beyond the ends of the fingers.
+□ Bracelets (including those to promote a cause or make a statement) are not permitted within clinical facilities for hygiene reasons. ☐ You may be permitted to wear a small pin or badge during national RT week or similar events with permission. □ Even non-visible jewelry may pose a safety hazard in certain settings (such as MRI).
+Finger nail s, Nail Polish, & Make-up: □ Fingernails must be kept short and filed smoothly so they do not extend beyond the ends of the fingers.
 This is to ensure safety of both you and the patients. ☐ Acrylic nails, gel, or tips are not permitted.
 Decals on nails are not permitted. □ Polish may be "nude" or flesh-tone in color only and must be maintained in good condition if worn (no chips or peeling). □ No HEAVY make-up is permitted.
 You are to appear clean and professional.
 Tattoos: □ Tattoos may not be visible whether temporary or permanent.
 All tattoos must be covered.
 R/L Markers □ Each student must purchase at least one set of markers with three initials.
-It is recommended that two sets be purchased. ☐ Markers not visible on competency means the competency is not graded. ☐ Markers must be rectangular in shape, plain colored (no glitter or odd shape), recommended in RED and BLUE only, with student's three initials.
+It is recommended that two sets be purchased. □ Markers not visible on competency means the competency is not graded. ☐ Markers must be rectangular in shape, plain colored (no glitter or odd shape), recommended in RED and BLUE only, with student's three initials.